What Is a Hypervisor and How Does It Control My Virtual Private Server?

 The dispatcher is the component that receives the instructions sent from the virtual machine.
 It does not carry out these instructions, but instead, it just forwards them to one of the other two modules.

-The allocator manages the amount of system resources that are available to the virtual machine.
-If an instruction would require a change in the virtual machine’s current resource allocation, then the allocator will be invoked to carry out that change.
+The allocator manages the number of system resources that are available to the virtual machine.
+If instruction would require a change in the virtual machine’s current resource allocation, then the allocator will be invoked to carry out that change.

 Lastly, the interpreter is a collection of interpreter routines.
 These routines are executed every time the virtual machine tries to execute a privileged instruction.
 Each routine acts as a trap and when the privileged instruction activates a trap, the corresponding routine is executed.